Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 Cloud operations (CloudOps) teams use these logs to maintain stability, optimize performance, control costs, and govern data usage.
 The insights provided by cloud services logs gives CloudOps teams the data needed to respond to events quickly and accelerate root cause analysis.
 Typically, these teams use a centralized log management strategy, especially if the organization operates within a multi-cloud environment.

-A centralized log analytics platform can abstract away complexity from cloud services logs, helping teams to improve the stability and agility of their cloud environments.
+A centralized log analytics platform can abstract away complexity from cloud services logs, helping teams to improve the stability and agility of their cloud environments in the shortest amount of time.
 However, most organizations face challenges of log retention and cost using typical log management solutions such as Elasticsearch.
 As these systems scale, they can become both brittle and expensive to maintain.

-READ: Centralized Log Management and APM/Observability for Application Troubleshooting and DevOps Efficiency
+Centralized Log Management & APM/Observability for App Troubleshooting and DevOps Efficiency.
+Check out the blog!

 As a result, organizations often must make a cost vs. retention tradeoff, leaving gaps in the data available for analysis.
 This can be harmful for long-term trend analysis, or the discovery of advanced, persistent security threats.
 To address these concerns, many teams are rethinking their enterprise data architectures so they don’t need to make these difficult retention decisions.

-Want to learn more about future-proofing your cloud log analytics at scale?
+Want to learn more about how to cost-effectively analyze your cloud logs?